marcindulak/nd00333-capstone/README.md

 even further improve the macro average recall, however they do not improve the model performance on the out-of-sample dataset.
 An extensive exploration of various imbalanced datasets techniques is computationally prohibitive.

-The "best" model performance metrics is shown below:
+The "best" model performance metrics on the 2018 test set is shown below:

 ```
                           precision    recall  f1-score   support